 Instructor: University lecturer Outi Luova

-Autumn term 2020: 1 October – 31 December, 2020.
-This course does not have a fixed timetable, but students can follow lectures, do the quizzes and write the learning diary and essay in their own schedule during 1 October – 31 December, 2020.
+This course does not have a fixed timetable.
+Students can follow lectures, do the quizzes and write the learning diary and essay in their own schedule during 1 June – 31 August, 2021.

 Urbanization is one of the main global trends in the current world.
 At the same time, cities are becoming important actors vis-à-vis states.
 For example, cities play an increasingly central role in climate change mitigation and adaptation.
-In that context, this course deals with cities and sustainable urbanization in China, Japan and South Korea.
-The key themes are: the changing dynamics of urbanization, urban governance, use of new technologies (including eco and smart cities), and international city networks.
+In that context, this course deals with cities and sustainable urban development in China, Japan and South Korea.
+The four thematic modules are: 1) Urban East Asia, 2) Developmentalist cities, 3) Sustainable urban development, and 4) International city networks.

 After the course students are familiar with the specific features of urban East Asia in a global context.
 In particular, the course provides insights into different strategies for transition towards urban sustainability in East Asia.
 Students learn to identify and analyse key issues related to urbanisation in East Asia.
 Furthermore, the course improves students’ skills in locating and analyzing new information.
 Students can choose to focus the learning diary and the optional essay on a specific country, providing a possibility to learn about urban issues in the country of their specialization

 Taken as: Online lectures, obligatory reading materials, 2 quizzes, learning diary (3 ECTS).
 Students can also write an optional 2 ECTS essay

 - Application period for summer term 2021: March 29–April 25, 2021

 Please check that your university is a member of the Asia Network in 2021.
 There might be changes in the membership at the turn of the year.